musictheory/NilScript/README.md

 Squeezed identifiers are persisted via `--output-state` and `--input-state`.

 ---
-## <a name="check-selectors"></a>Checking Selectors
+## <a name="hinting"></a>Hinting

+oj provides basic code hinting to catch common errors.

-When the `--warn-unknown-selectors` option is used, oj warns about usage of undefined selectors/methods.
+When the `--warn-unknown-selectors` option is specified, oj warns about usage of undefined selectors/methods.
 This can help catch typos at compile time:

     var c = [[TheClass allc] init]; // Warns if no +allc or -allc method exists on any class

-Since oj lacked `@protocol`, the delegate pattern resulted in false positives with `--warn-unknown-selectors`:

-    // Warns, as the compiler doesn't know about 'controller:didPerformActionWithFoo:'
-    [_delegate controller:self didPerformActionWithFoo:foo];

-One solution was to implement a fake class with the method:
+When the `--warn-unknown-ivars` option is specified, oj checks all JavaScript identifiers prefixed with an underscore.
+A warning is produced when such an identifier is used in a method declaration and the current class lacks a corresponding `@property` or instance variable declaration.

-    @implementation ControllerDelegate
+    @implementation TheClass

+    @property String foo;

-    - (void) controller:(Controller)controller didPerformActionWithFoo:(Foo)foo { }
+    - (void) checkFoo {
+        if (_foi) {  // Warns, likely typo
+        }
+    }

     @end

-A cleaner way, however, was to reintroduce protocols:

-    @protocol ControllerDelegate
-    - (void) controller:(Controller)controller didPerformActionWithFoo:(Foo)foo;
+When the `--warn-unused-ivars` option is specified, oj warns about ivar declarations that are unused within an implementation.

+    @implementation TheClass {
+        id _unused; // Warns
+    }
     @end

----
-## <a name="jshint"></a>JSHint Integration
+When the `--warn-unknown-selectors` option is used, oj checks each selector against all known selectors.

 When the `--jshint` option is used, [JSHint](http://www.jshint.com) hints oj's results.
 To prevent false positives,  the following options are forced: